lsalases/bhcycler/README.md

 using a different computer architecture or even a different version of OpenMM.

-So, I think that the wiser choice is to switch to XML files whenever possible, since they are way more portable.
+So, I think that the wiser choice is to use XML files whenever possible, since they are way more portable.
 The only problem I see with using XML files is that there is not a built-in reporter for them in OpenMM.
 This means that there is not a direct way (that I know) to generate an XML file every n simulation steps.
 Alan came up with a way to go around this issue and I have implemented it and tested it in the cycler, so it should be functional now.
-Just make sure to set the variable report_interval as a multiple of nsteps in PREFIX.py.
+Just make sure to set the variable nsteps as a multiple of report_interval in PREFIX.py.

 Based on these limitations, I am choosing to leave both as an option for now: As long as the simulation is run with the same version of OpenMM and in